bethjmdev/techprep/June8/README.md

 4. apply for 2 jobs on company websites and write cover letter

 5. watch behavioral interview videos when attention wanes

+///////////////
+task tracking:

+met with Youseff to refelect on interview question responses